1414C/cwl/README.md

 ```

 5. Recall that Lambda functions are triggered via AWS Events, and that Events can be generated from many sources in the AWS environment.
 The standard interface for a Lambda function allows for an incoming event of *the specified type* to be passed into the function at the time that it is called.
-Our new function accepts the *GetEC2
-StatusesEvent* , which has already been declared as follows in the handlers.go file:
+Our new function accepts the *GetEC2StatusesEvent* , which has already been declared as follows in the handlers.go file:

 ```golang